OXID-eSales/paypal-checkout-documentation/configuration.rst

 Button placement settings: Pay later
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Decide whether you want to offer the Pay Later feature (:ref:`oxdajr09`, pos.
-2).
+Decide whether you want to offer the Pay Later feature (:ref:`oxdajr09`, item 2).

 Pay Later means, for example, that PayPal offers customers in Germany the "Pay after 30 days" or PayPal installments options.